molloy-lab/TREE-QMC/tutorial/README.md

 Contracting low support branches (instead of quartet weighting)
 ---
 Contracting branches with low support is recommended when running [ASTRAL-III](https://doi.org/10.1186/s12859-018-2129-y).
-This approach can also be used with wTREE-QMC, either by contracting branches in advance of running TREE-QMC and then using the `-w 0` flag *or* by using the `-c` flag, along with the support threshold.
+This approach can also be used with wTREE-QMC, either by contracting branches in advance of running TREE-QMC and then using the `-w n` flag *or* by using the `-c` flag, along with the support threshold.
 In the command below, all branches with bootstrap support less than `10` will be contracted.
 ```
 ../wTREE-QMC \
 	-c 10 \